 Traditional Japanese style with modern accents, great food and a lively vibe at this street level izakaya.

 The first part of the name Wabaru Tobira is a blend of “wa”, the word for things Japanese, and the Japanese rendition of the Spanish “bal”, or casual dining bar.
 Indeed, although izakaya are more often than not described as “Japanese pubs” Wabaru Tobira [和バル 扉] has a more European atmosphere than an English pub.
 Maybe I am influenced by the name, but, even when quiet, Wabaru Tobira has a lively and relaxed atmosphere vibe that is enhanced by the interior which, while clearly Japanese, does have something of a European feel.
+And in the next few miles, there’s a big casino where everyone can get a feel of Las Vegas.
+In addition, they also have a famous online casino known in Asia.
+Check out lucky nikiカジノのその他の入金手段について1.

 The first thing you notice about Wabaru Tobira is it’s exterior design, based on a traditional Japanese merchant house.
 When approached from the side, the Japanese style windows reveal glimpses of customers sat at counter bar with high stools and diners sat around tables of two or four.
 The lighting is warm and inviting and popping in can hard to resist.